For some, the phrase “information architecture” is an unnecessarily confusing description of what it typically conveys: a site map or user flow.

 Opinions vary as to the best models to describe information architecture, but there is wide consensus in the design community that a thoughtful approach can make a significant difference to the performance and usability of a digital product.

 “You’re not only thinking about the point-A-to-point-B experience, you’re thinking about behaviors, you’re thinking about objectives and the different modalities that go into every digital site.
-Without that, you’d be lost,” Sheehan said.
+Without that, you’d be lost,” Lauralee Sheehan, founder of the Toronto-based design agency Digital 55, said.
 “The frameworks aren’t sexy, but they’re super important.”

-- It serves as a roadmap for user-interface development and software engineering.
-User flows can be quickly adapted into later aspects of a build.
+Information architecture serves as a roadmap for user-interface development and software engineering.
+This means user flows can be quickly adapted into later aspects of a build.

 Before creating a site map, designers should consider the goals of the product and the environment and motivations of its users.
 A commuter reading a mobile screen on a subway train, for example, has a far different experience than a Kindle reader lying in bed at night.
 These considerations inform navigational pathways.

-“This is pretty standard practice,” Girma told me.
+“This is pretty standard practice,” Girma said.
 “You figure out different flows from your personas, and what their goals are and the tasks they need to perform to get to their goals.”

 An idea known as information scent conceives of users as predators in search of food: If you give them the right cues at the right time, they will sniff out what they’re looking for, even if this requires considerable scrolling.
 If the path does not lead to “food,” however, they’ll give up.
 Good design can boost engagement by plotting the sequence of components and interactions in a way that rewards users at the right time.